Updated September 16 2021

 - Stagger and limit attendance times to minimize the number of guests at the venue.

-Attendees must wear masks at all times when not seated at a table or when moving around the venue.
-This will include when queuing at any time.
+Attendees must wear masks indoors at all times when not seated at a table (including when moving around and queuing, for example).
+No standing at the bar.

 Provide all staff with information on proper use, removal and washing of masks.
 Refer to Government’s advice on masks.